averycrespi/fabric-advanced-autopilot/README.md

 ### Limitations

-- The autopilot does not monitor your surroundings (except your height above the ground)
+- The autopilot does not monitor your surroundings (except your height)
     - When ascending, it will happily crash you into a ceiling
     - When gliding, it will happily crash you into a wall
     - When landing, it will happily drop you into lava